lbrayner/init.lua/README.md

 Keep the default Rocks installation path `~/.local/share/nvim/rocks`.

 There is no need to change `init.lua`.
+Quit Neovim.

 Create `~/.local/share/nvim/site/pack/rocks/start` for `rocks-git.nvim` (this is a bug):

 ```
-mkdir ~/.local/share/nvim/site/pack/rocks/start
+mkdir -p ~/.local/share/nvim/site/pack/rocks/start
 ```

 **Be aware** that `rocks-git.nvim` installs plugins as Vim packages in